 If you want a longer keyboard, go for the Nektar Panorama P6.
 It has 61-note weighted, velocity-sensitive keys with aftertouch for more expressive performance.
 Aside from the keys, all features are found in the Nektar Panorama P4 49-key MIDI Controller Keyboard.

-So, just enjoy the real time 93 controls packed in this 61-note keyboard.
-This can be easily integrated and mapped to the most popular music software in the world like the Cubase, Logic Pro X, Bitwig Studio, Nuendo and Reason.
+So, just enjoy the real-time 93 controls packed in this 61-note keyboard.
+This can be easily integrated and mapped to the most popular music software in the world like Cubase, Logic Pro X, Bitwig Studio, Nuendo, and Reason.

-- Quality build with nice feel of the keys
+- Quality build with a nice feel of the keys

 - Integrates well with music software like Cubase or Reason